GMP63/KeyTracker/README.md

 ```

 ## Overview
 The purpose of this simple excercise is to provide a way to keep track of different key values (character strings) sent to a different key servers in a cloud partitioned topology.
-Therefore, using this tracker a better understanding of which are the most repeated keys (hot keys) can help in a design to a routing algorithm to the servers of those keys (hotspots) that dominate the traffic.
+Therefore, using this tracker provides us a better understanding of which are the most repeated keys (hot keys) can help in a design to a routing algorithm to the servers of those keys (hotspots) that dominate the traffic.

 ## Build and run
 ### How to build tracker